Joseph Hugh Thomas Professor of Music

 Office Fax: (205) 226 3058

 Lester Seigel's work as a conductor has been internationally noted for his choir's "seamless phrasing and sensitive blending" and "wonderfully exuberant and euphonious" sound (Gramophone, July 2010).
 His busy schedule of performances as a conductor and accompanist includes prestigious venues throughout the United States and abroad.
-His select vocal ensemble Sursum Corda performed in March 2011 at the national conference of the American Choral Directors Association in Chicago and he has led the BSC Concert Choir in concert at prestigious venues throughout the eastern United States and in Europe, including the choir’s New York performance at Alice Tully Hall.
+His select vocal ensemble Sursum Corda has performed at both state and national conferences of the American Choral Directors Association, and has appeared professionally with the Alabama Symphony Orchestra under maestros Justin Brown and Carlos Izcaray.
+Prof. Seigel has led the BSC Concert Choir in concert at prestigious venues throughout the eastern United States and in Europe, including the choir's New York performance at Alice Tully Hall, and at Carnegie Hall as the sole choral ensemble in Ernest Bloch's "Sacred Service," with Seigel conducting the BSC forces and the New England Symphonic Ensemble.
+He has been re-engaged to conduct at Carnegie Hall in May 2018, leading a combined choir and the New England ensemble in Leonard Bernstein's "Chichester Psalms" and other works.

 Areas of Academic Interest: